· Lincoln J Bicalho · Development · 27 min read

 {

-// Multiple failed attempts from same IP
+// WHY: Multiple failed attempts indicate brute force attack

 var recentFailures = await GetRecentFailures(authEvent.ClientIp);